ePages-de/epages-docs/_posts/2016/2016-11-08-kubernetes-worker-components-and-skydns.md

 [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/) is the administration tool for the cluster.
 It is running on your local computer and interacts via Kubernetes API with the cluster.
 Among others, it enables you to create new pods using YAML files on your local machine.
-Please note that YAML files on the Kubernetes nodes (so called "static pods") cannot be administrated via _kebectl_.
+Note that YAML files on the Kubernetes nodes (so called "static pods") cannot be administrated via _kebectl_.
 The _kubectl_ communication is TLS encrypted.
 The API certificate is created in an accustomed manner (see prior worker certificates).